 It is worth noting, that when doctors offer lifestyle advice, it is often based upon faulty data.
 Based upon doctor’s recommendations, I ate “Heart Healthy” for years.
 You know, consume low-fat foods, whole grains, avoid red meat, avoid butter and natural fats.
 I followed this conventional wisdom into further declining health.

 These blog posts are about my experience, as I experiment with improving my health and fitness through my evolving lifestyle choices that include food/diet, sleep, recreation, exercise, stress management and spiritual growth.
 The Internet is a valuable resource that I did not have thirty years ago.
 However, the information on the internet is a mixed bag, so you must be willing to do your homework and be willing to experiment.

-It is my desire with these essays stimulate your thinking of lifestyle alternatives regarding food and fitness, and how they may impact your health and well-being.
-I encourage you to arm yourself with the knowledge that will enable you to defy convention thinking in these matters.
+It is my desire with these essays to stimulate your thinking of lifestyle alternatives regarding food and fitness, and how they may impact your health and well-being.
+I encourage you to arm yourself with the knowledge that will enable you to defy conventional thinking in these matters.